alexdln/nimpl-cache/packages/cache/README.md

 ### Creating a Custom Cache Handler

-You can create cache handler instance by combining main handler and layers:
+You can create cache handler instance by combining core handler and layers:

 ```ts
 // cache-handlers/default.js